-Your first step to apply for grants, federal work study, need-based scholarships (including HOPE), and student loans is to complete the Free Application for Federal Student Aid (FAFSA).
+One important step to apply for scholarships (including HOPE) is to complete the FAFSA.
 The priority deadline is February 15.
+UT’s federal school code is 003530.

 Scholarships from UT Colleges and Departments